rune-labs/runeq-python/docs/pages/stream.rst

 The :class:`~runeq.stream` module contains classes that fetch timeseries data using `V1 Stream API <https://docs.runelabs.io/stream/index.html>`_.

 The V1 API is supported, but is not longer under active development.
-We recommend using the :class:`~runeq.resources` module instead, which provides access to the `V2 Stream API <https://docs.runelabs.io/stream/v2/index.html>`_.
+We recommend using the :class:`~runeq.resources` module instead, which provides access to data from the `V2 Stream API <https://docs.runelabs.io/stream/v2/index.html>`_.

 Usage